-At the 12-week point, the 2D image allows the sonographer to see your baby and work out baby's gestational age and when they're due which is why it is often called a dating scan!
+The 2D image from the scan allows the sonographer to see your baby and work out baby's gestational age and when they're due, so you'll be given an idea of baby's due date which is why it is often called a dating scan!

 Will I find out the sex of my baby at 12 weeks?

 The 12-week scan is usually just about determining whether your baby is healthy and growing as it should be and although the sex organs are well developed, it's usually too soon to see them at 12 weeks.

 Some people however believe in nub theory, which suggests you can determine the gender of your baby from that first ultrasound photo by looking out for the angle of the genital nub on your baby.
 If it is angled away from the body it indicates you're having a boy and if it is horizontal to the spinal cord it indicates you're having a girl.

 First things first, keep those nerves in check.
 We know how exciting/terrifying the whole thing is that you'll finally find out an estimated date of delivery, but too much anxiety and you’ll be jumping off the bed as soon as the gel touches your belly (it’s very cold).

 It's also worth deciding who you want to take to your scan.
 In most cases, you'll want your partner with you but if this isn't the case, consider taking a friend or family member.
 The support is invaluable.